rabbitmq/rabbitmq-website/docs/quorum-queues/index.md

 The internal implementation of quorum queues converts the queue name into an Erlang atom.
-If queues with arbitrary names are continuously created and deleted it _may_ threaten the long term stability of the RabbitMQ system (if the size of the atom table reaches the maximum limit, about 1M by default).
+If queues with arbitrary names are continuously created and deleted it _may_ threaten the long term stability of the RabbitMQ system if the size of the atom table reaches the maximum limit, 5 million by RabbitMQ default (about 1 million by erlang default).
 It is not recommended to use quorum queues in this manner at this point.

+Howver, if needed, and at the cost of potentially increased memory usage, the Atom Table size can be increased by passing the `+t` flag as an [erlang start up option](https://www.erlang.org/doc/apps/erts/erl_cmd.html) or setting the RABBITMQ_MAX_NUMBER_OF_ATOMS shell setting.

 ## Quorum Queue Performance Tuning {#performance-tuning}